prolific-digital/wp-sendgrid/readme.md

 ## Usage

-After activating the plugin, you'll need to input your SendGrid API key.
+After activating the plugin, you'll need to set up SendGrid within your WordPress admin panel.
+This involves two main steps: generating an API key and setting up Domain Authentication.

+The SendGrid Integration settings page can be found in the WordPress settings menu under the following path: `wp-admin/options-general.php?page=sendgrid-integration`.

+### Generating an API Key

 1. Navigate to the SendGrid Integration settings page in your WordPress admin panel.
 2. Enter your SendGrid API Key and click "Save Settings".

+### Domain Authentication

+Domain Authentication with SendGrid involves adding a few DNS records.
+By doing this, you demonstrate ownership of your domain and protect your sender reputation.
+Follow the instructions in SendGrid's [Domain Authentication documentation](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-domain-authentication).

+### Sending Test Emails

 You can also specify an email category if you would like to tag emails sent via SendGrid.